logo for University of Chicago Press

 Temple University Press, 2007

-One of the least understood issues in federal sports policy, Title IX of the Educational Amendments of 1972 reflects the nation's aspirational belief that girls and boys, women and men, deserve equal educational opportunities in athletics.
-Equal Play shows how this ideal has been implemented -- and thwarted -- by actions in every branch of the federal government.
+One of the least-understood issues in federal sports policy, Title IX of the Educational Amendments of 1972 reflects the nation's aspirational belief that girls and boys, women and men, deserve equal educational opportunities in athletics.
+Equal Play shows how this ideal has been implemented-and thwarted-by actions in every branch of the federal government.

 This reader addresses issues in sports before Title IX and the backlash that has resulted from the policy being instituted.
-The editors have collected the best scholarly writing on the landmark events of the last four decades and couple these with new original essays, primary documents from court cases, administrative regulations, and relevant supporting sources.
+The editors have collected the best scholarly writing on the landmark events of the last four decades and couples these with new original essays, primary documents from court cases, administrative regulations, and relevant supporting sources.
 The result is the most comprehensive single-volume work on the subject.

 Equal Play includes essays by many well-known sports journalists who discuss how government actions have shaped, supported, and hindered the goal of gender equality in school athletics.
 They discuss the history of women in sports, analyze the meaning of "equal opportunity" for female athletes, and examine shifts in arguments for and against Title IX.
 Equal Play will interest anyone who is concerned with gender issues in American athletics and the growth of college sports.